-Best Ear Protection for (SUP) Stand Up Paddle Boarder
+Ear and Hearing Protection for Stand Up Paddle Boarders SUP

 In this article we look at the best ear protection for stand up paddle boarding in all seasons, this includes winter and spring, the coldest months to surf and summer and autumn.
 In the UK all year round is seen as cold water SUP boarding and keeping your head and ears warm can really improve the enjoyment of the sport and the time you sped in the water.